carpentries-incubator/intro-image-classification-cnn/learners/setup.md

 In an effort to not clutter the scripts developed in the workshop with episode exercise/challenge code, this workshop will use an exercises python script for all of the exercises completed throughout the workshop.

-This file can be downloaded from [exercises.py](../episodes/scripts/exercises.py#exercises.py).
+This file can be downloaded from [exercises.py](../episodes/scripts/exercises.py).

-## Fallback option: cloud environment

-TODO

 ## Downloading the required datasets